Arpsgit/Notebooks-for-various-datasets/README.md

 ## Here I'll upload my python notebooks where I will perform data fetching from APIs, data analysis and prediction models on various datasets mostly from the Kaggle.
 <br>1.
 I performed EDA, feature engineering and build a prediction model using RandomForestClassifier on the Famous Titanic Dataset.

 <br>2.
 I fetched and prepared a dataset through API and made five years dataset of daily weather report of Kolkata, from 2017 to 2021.
+Also added an updated weather dataset which contains 6 years(2017-2022) of Kolkata's daily weather report.

+### Check my dataset in Kaggle: [Weather_data_of_Kolkata](https://www.kaggle.com/datasets/kafkarps/five-years-weather-data-of-kolkata)

 <br>3.
 I performed feature selection on mnist dataset using Genetic Algorithm and compared Simple Genetic Algorithm with Compact Genetic Algorithm.